Switch to the Text Version of this page. Jump to main navigation.

 Additional Mental Factors Accompanying Engaged Bodhichitta

-In An Auto-Commentary on the Difficult Points of “Lamp for the Path to Enlightenment” (Byang-chub lam-gyi sgron-me’i dka’-’grel), Atisha quoted The Sutra Requested by the Arya Gaganaganja (‘Phags-pa nam-mkha’ mdzod-kyis zhus-pa'i mdo).
+In An Auto-Commentary to the Difficult Points of “Lamp for the Path to Enlightenment” (Byang-chub lam-gyi sgron-me’i dka’-’grel), Atisha quoted The Sutra Requested by the Arya Gaganaganja (‘Phags-pa nam-mkha’ mdzod-kyis zhus-pa'i mdo).
 There, Buddha explained that engaged bodhichitta has two mental factors included in it:

-- exceptional sincerity (lhag-bsam).
+• Exceptional sincerity (lhag-bsam).

 Sincerity